LucasAndFlores/currency-exchange-fullstack-app/README.md

 ```

 #### Integration Tests
+If you previously ran the command `docker-compose up -d postgres-db-dev`, now execute `docker-compose stop postgres-db-dev` to halt the container.

+Copy your environment variables `EXTERNAL_API_TOKEN` and `EXTERNAL_API_URL` into the `.env.test` file.

-First, run a separate Docker container containing the PostgreSQL image.
+Run a separate Docker container containing the PostgreSQL image.
 This step prevents any interference with the development database.
 Use the following command:

 ```bash
 docker run --name postgres_db --network host --env-file ./.env.test -d postgres